 cold plunge with potential bacteria

-Bacterial Growth in Cold Plunges
+Bacteria in Cold Plunges

 It's important to note that while cold temperatures can inhibit bacterial growth, they may not completely prevent it.
 Proper safety and hygiene practices even in extreme temperature cold plunging, such as UV light, Ozone sanitation or chemicals such as an Oxidizer, Sanitizer or Chlorine, can help minimize the risk of bacterial contamination.